 When you think that beautiful women are intimidating, you are, in some ways, already assuming that they act in such a way that you have very little chance.
 This is far from always the case.
-Beautiful women are intimidating only if you treat them as different from most other women (or people in general) – which, on the whole they are not.
-Beautiful women have the same desires that most do to be loved, appreciated, to feel the bonds of companionship, the trust of friendship or other relationships, and to desire to be valued as a person.
+Beautiful women are intimidating only if you treat them as different from most other women (or people in general) – which, on the whole, they are not.
+Beautiful women have the same desires that most do to be loved, appreciated, to feel the bonds of companionship, the trust of friendship or other relationships, and to be valued as a person.

 Because of this, beautiful women should, in many cases, actually be less intimidating then those with plainer looks.
 I’ll explain.
 Beautiful women have been treated like beautiful women their whole lives.
 When it comes to women, this involves having friends somewhat based on the fact that beautiful women get a lot of male attention, getting male attention comes with status, and status comes with a desire on the part of other females to befriend them.
-Furthermore, it can be harder to be taken seriously, intellectually and otherwise, as a very beautiful women by other women or (and especially) by men.
+Furthermore, it is harder to be taken seriously, intellectually and otherwise, as a very beautiful women by other women or (and especially) by men.
 Furthermore, when it comes to men, beautiful women have largely been objectified, and treated as though their value comes mainly from their looks.

 What does this mean in regards to the thought that beautiful women are intimidating, but shouldn’t be?
 This means that many beautiful women tend to be lonely, lack self-confidence, and tend to view men as assholes.
-This leaves the door open for men that perhaps are not as attractive, but simply walk up to the women with confidence, and treat them with graceful respect.
-If you can give off the sense that you have the potential to be a true companion to them, someone they can trust, someone who will treat them well, make them laugh, and value you their personality, etc just as much as their physical beauty, then they will absolutely talk to you and be willing to develop a relationship with you, and you absolutely should not be so intimidated by them.
+This leaves the door open for men that perhaps are not as attractive, but simply walk up to the women with confidence and treat them with graceful respect.
+If you can give off the sense that you have the potential to be a true companion to them, someone they can trust, someone who will treat them well, make them laugh, and value you their personality just as much as their physical beauty, then they will absolutely talk to you and be willing to develop a relationship with you, and you absolutely should not be so intimidated by them.